University of Exeter Halls of Residence

-In 2011 the Halls of Residence for the University of Exeter in the city of Exeter, Devon, England, have just over 5,000 student residential places, including 3,426 in self-catering purpose-built flats and houses and 1,656 in catered accommodation.
+The University of Exeter offers approximately 6,500 purpose-built student bed spaces for its students.
+The majority of its residences are located on campus, although 30% of self-catered accommodations (particularly for the St Lukes Campus) are located off-campus.

 The first accommodation for students was in the city centre during the first years of the 20th century, and the first purpose-built hall was Mardon Hall, opened in 1933.

 Early history

-The university developed from the 19th century Royal Albert Memorial College, and by 1902 it was apparent that accommodation was needed for the female students and a house in Castle Street, Exeter was being privately run as a hostel for them.
+The university developed from the 19th century Royal Albert Memorial College, and by 1902 it was apparent that accommodation was needed for the female students with a house in Castle Street being privately run as a hostel for them.
 In 1906 the city council bought the house, extended it and renamed it as Bradninch Hall.
-Catering for 78 women students, it was the college's first hall of residence.
+It offered housing for 78 female students and was the college's first hall of residence.
 During the First World War, Bradninch Hall was used as a Red Cross hospital and the students were moved to Hartwell House and two houses in Pennsylvania Road.
-After being extended in the 1920s, Hartwell House subsequently became Hope Hall (see below), and the Pennsylvania Road properties became Kilmorie Hall.
+After being extended in the 1920s, Hartwell House subsequently became Hope Hall, and the Pennsylvania Road properties became Kilmorie Hall.

-Also in 1902 two houses in St. David's Hill were leased by the Diocesan Council for Religious Education as a hostel for female students.
+In 1902, two houses in St. David's Hill were leased by the Diocesan Council for Religious Education as a hostel for female students.
 Known as Sandford Hall, it was taken over by the university college for two years from 1946.
 In 1904 the college rented a field known as Grâs Lawn in Barrack Road, east of the city centre.
 The college bought the field in 1912, intending it to be used for a hall of residence for male students, but this never occurred and the land was sold for housing in 1999.

 In the early 1920s Reed Hall and two houses in Grendon Road were acquired to accommodate male students.

-Representation

-The student population of Exeter's Halls of residence are represented both to the university and within the Guild by the Halls President's executive committee, on which all elected Halls Presidents sit for their entire term of study.
-The committee was founded in 2011 by Charlie Griffin, formerly the President of Exeter Halls.
+Reed Hall now serves as a wedding and conference venue.

 Exeter Halls

-The Exeter Halls, on Streatham Campus, are Hope Hall, Lopes Hall, Kilmorie Hall, Pennsylvania Court, Ransom Pickard, Lazenby and their annexes.
-James Owen Court is also a part of Exeter Halls, although it is self catered, and therefore not generally considered.
-The combined student total is around 700.
-Between them, Exeter Halls are the most oversubscribed halls on campus, with (on average) 3 applications per place (2011).
-The Exeter Halls Committee, with each hall represented by their own hall rep, is chaired by Exeter Halls' President.
-Annual turnover is estimated to be around £30,000, at least half of which is spent on the Exeter Halls Summer Ball.
-Exeter Halls also hosts three annual formal events: Election Ball, Yule Ball, and Spring Ball.
-Both the current and incoming Guild Presidents are old-Exeter Hallsians.